catlinman/love2dconsole/README.md

 ## Installation and use ##

 Getting LOVEConsole to run is a fairly simple and straightforward task.
-All that needs to be done to get started is to put *loveconsole* folder somewhere in you LÖVE2D project and to then *require* the folder from your *main.lua*.
+All that needs to be done is to put the *loveconsole* folder somewhere in you LÖVE2D project and to then *require* the folder from your *main.lua*.
 It is suggested that you do it from there since LOVEConsole requires you to hook some of LÖVE's main functions to it.
-This way it can receive information like key presses and also draw at the end of the main draw loop.
+This way it can receive information such as key presses and also draw at the end of the main draw loop.

-An example of how this can be done can either be seen in this repository's [*main.lua*](https://github.com/Catlinman/LOVEConsole/blob/master/main.lua) file or somewhat abstracted in the code below.
+An example of how this can be seen in this repository's [*main.lua*](https://github.com/catlinman/loveconsole/blob/master/main.lua) file or somewhat abstracted in the code below.

 ```lua
  -- Require the console script and assign it to a variable.